Corporate

 For a more detailed description of the Related Party and Conduct Review Committee’s mandate, see the Board Committees page of this Website.

 Canada Life, a subsidiary of Lifeco, is a regulated financial institution.
 As such, Canada Life is prohibited from entering into any transaction with a related party unless the transaction is permitted under the Insurance Companies Act.
 Canada Life has therefore established a conduct review committee that has implemented procedures for the review of permitted related party transactions.
-In accordance with these procedures, Canada Life’s conduct review committee reviews certain permitted proposed related party transactions to ensure that any such transactions are on terms and conditions at least as favourable to Canada Life as market terms and conditions.
+In accordance with these procedures, Canada Life’s conduct review committee reviews certain proposed permitted related party transactions to ensure that any such transactions are on terms and conditions at least as favourable to Canada Life as market terms and conditions.
 Canada Life’s conduct review committee is composed of Directors who are independent of Canada Life’s management and who are neither officers nor employees of the Corporation, Power Financial or any of their affiliates.
 Similarly, Lifeco and IGM have also established their own conduct review committees composed entirely of Directors who are independent of management and who are neither directors, officers nor employees of the Corporation or Power Financial.

 For a description of the Board’s procedures in respect of transactions involving Directors or officers of Power Corporation, see also Ethical Business Conduct.